 Nutrition Information for Italian Sweet Cake

 A lot of these old recipes were passed on from friend to friend without any nutritional breakdown.
-Because some diets require this information, I did a little research.
-As a result, I discovered that there are Recipe Nutrition Analyzer apps available.
+Because some diet plans need it, I did a little research.
+I discovered that there are recipe nutrition analyzer apps available.
 I used Very Well Fit for this recipe.

 Keep an eye out for future recipes from the past.
 Because we ate pretty well back in the day, I’m looking forward to sharing more entrees, desserts, and cocktails from the 1980s.